 Occupied device width

 Occupied width was measured as the lateral distance between the widest points of the participant and/or their mobility device when in use, including accessories such as bags or other personal items attached to the sides or back of the device (Figure 2).
 For manual wheelchair users, participants who self-propelled were asked to place their hands on the push rims, whereas those using front-powered attachment placed their hands on the handlebars.
 Power wheelchair users were asked to place their hands on the controls (e.g. joystick), and mobility scooter users on the steering controls.
 These positions were intended to reflect typical independent operation of each mobility device.
-Descriptive statistics of occupied device width (minimum, maximum, mean, percentiles) are presented for occupied width in Table 6.
+Descriptive statistics of occupied device width (minimum, maximum, mean, percentiles) are presented in Table 6.